coin-or/CyLP/_sources/index.rst.txt

 ..    class or method in CLP, CBC, and CGL that you need/want to use in Python
 ..    please don't hesitate to let us know; we will try to make the connections.
 ..
 Moreover, in the case that you find a bug or a mistake, we would appreciate
 ..    it if you notify us.
-Contact us at mehdi [dot] towhidi [at] gerad [dot] ca.

 .. toctree::
    :maxdepth: 2

-.. include:: ../../../README.rst
+.. include:: README.rst

 Indices and tables
 ==================